Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
  <img src="https://imgur.com/C6Z85az.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

- b.
+ 2b.
 Under assignment change the dynamic to static!
 Then click save on the upper left.
 The DC must have a static IP so that it doesn’t change, if it did change (after a reboot for example) any computers connected to the Domain will experience trouble since they would be trying to connect to the DC’s prior IP!
 </p>
 <br />
 </p>